TheJacksonLaboratory/wn2vec/docs/index.rst

 We use the `marea <https://github.com/TheJacksonLaboratory/marea>`_ package to replace single- or multi-word biomedical concepts with concept identifiers.

-See :ref:`rst_marea` for instructions in how to run marea to perform biomedical concept replacement.
+See :ref:`rst_marea` for instructions on how to run marea to perform biomedical concept replacement.

 3. WordNet-based synonym Replacement